Creating a Virtual Airline/Organization

 Be honest and specific.
 There isn’t really a wrong answer to any of these questions, however more interesting and detailed responses are more likely to impress the staff groups, making them more likely to want to work with you.
 Your experience statement must be in Google Docs format with a viewable link provided to the admin.
 This is to enable the IFVARB staff to view your statement when necessary.

 The Operations Plan provides the IFVARB staff groups with information about your potential VA.
-There is no requirement for a website, but you should include your branding, ideas and plans.
+You are required to have your website ready for the first review stage in the process.
+Please link your website in your operations plan.
 Again, more detailed and interesting plans are likely to attract the member groups, so put in effort now- it could mean you are certified quicker in the long run.
 To create your operations plan, click here and make a copy of the document.
 You should be able to edit it after this is done.
 Make sure that link sharing is on before you submit it in your application.

 The Basic Essentials can be remembered by the simple acronym: FRR